OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Tools.md

 status       : review-content
 when-day     : Mon
 organizers   :
-participants : Geoff Hill, Irene Michlin, Robert Morschel, Mamta Vuppu
+participants : Geoff Hill, Irene Michlin, Robert Morschel, Mamta Vuppu, Stephen de Vries
 ---

 Discovery session on what tools exist currently and what their benefits and weaknesses are.